Artificial (2012 film)

 Artificial is a 2012 Telugu short film that was produced and directed by Vijay Vemuri.
 The film had its world debut on 27 April 2012 and revolves around the fantasies of a young couple.

-Synopsis
+Plot

 A beautiful young housewife (Supriya Aysola) finds herself bored with her daily life and routine.
 As an escape she comes up with various daydreams and fantasies to make herself and the people around her more exciting.